Making a difference

 A group of like-minded individuals decided it was time to change the course of the River Holme’s decline.
-Together, in 2015, they founded the charity, River 2015.
+In 2015, they founded the charity River 2015.
 Today, using the public name River Holme Connections and with the help of dedicated volunteers, the future is looking bright for the River Holme.

 How we're making a difference

 At River Holme Connections, we’re using a Catchment Based Approach.
 This community-led model works by engaging people and groups from across all sectors of society to help improve our local rivers.
 We’re steadily working our way through the catchment, from Holme to Huddersfield, taking in tributaries along the way, to achieve our long-term aim that people will be able to access clean, diverse and wildlife-rich local rivers for work and play.

 We’ve already completed capital projects, held numerous litter-picking work parties, cleared miles of invasive species from riverbanks and taken part in community events.
 You can read more about all of these in Our Projects.

 It’s an exciting time for our charity.
 We’re growing the team and we’ve secured funding for many more projects that will make a big difference to the River Holme and to the people and wildlife who live here or visit the river.
 Find out more about our future projects.

 Kim WarrenProject Officer